Sbagni/Python-challenge/README.md

 **Pypoll**
 In this project,I focussed on  vote-counting process.

-I used a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+We used a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 My task was to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast